 - Side effects of medication

 Depending on the causes of back pain that you are experiencing, your treatment could include lifestyle changes, medication, or possibly surgery.
 Talk to your doctor if your back isn’t feeling right.
-Your medical care team will be able to help you discover what’s causing the pain and help you find a treatment plan that works.
+The medical care team at a pain management clinic will be able to help you discover what’s causing the pain and help you find a back pain treatment plan that works.

-To learn more about these and other common causes of back pain contact the team at The Pain Relief Institute today and schedule a free consultation.
-Stop living life in pain and learn to identify the causes of back pain that are in your life and learn what you can do to minimize their impact and how to avoid them.
-Call now to schedule your free consultation appointment!
+To learn more about these and other common causes of back pain, contact the team at the Pain Relief Institute today and schedule a free consultation.
+Get back pain relief and stop living life in pain.
+Learn to identify the causes of back pain in your life and what you can do to minimize their impact and how to avoid them.
+Call our pain management centers in Chicago now to schedule your free consultation appointment!